dttric/DTGTeamSoftware/README.md

-# DTGTeam-Server
+# DTGTeamSoftware
-# this is my programs repo
+# disclaimer its not my programs repo
-# configurated in git (windows)
-# just look at that goodbye
+this is other programs recomended by me and my english is shit just look at that and goodbye